Multivariate Laguerre polynomials: new results and insights: Concluding remarks

 \section{Concluding remarks}

-In this work, we study some useful generating functions for Erd\'{e}lyi's multivariate Laguerre polynomials $L_{\mathbf{n}}^{(\alpha)}(\mathbf{x})$ through some innovative techniques and traditional methods, and deduce from them some interesting results.
-Here, we would like to provide an interesting evaluation of a ``non-traditional'' generating function involving the \emph{main diagonal sequence} and leave an open problem for future research.
+In the present work we have studied different types of generating functions, product formulas and fractional integral representation for Erd\'{e}lyi's multivariate Laguerre polynomials $L_{\mathbf{n}}^{(\alpha)}(\mathbf{x})$.
+In this concluding section, we would aim at providing an interesting evaluation of a ``non-traditional'' generating function involving the \emph{main diagonal sequence} and leave an open problem for future research.

 Recall that if

 is a (formal or convergent) multivariate power series, the \emph{main diagonal} of $F(\mathbf{z})$ is the univariate power series

 For example, we have (\cite[p.
 102, Example 3.4]{Melczer-Book-2021})